Social care home equipment from your local borough or district council

 Bogus caller alarms

-These activate an alarm if a stranger at the door makes the user feel unsafe.
+Can sound an alarm if someone at the door makes you feel unsafe.
 The alarms are discrete and look like ordinary light switches.

 Careline buttons and boxes

-The careline alarm system can link to other kinds of telecare sensors.
+Monitoring centre staff answer the call when you press the alarm button.
+The alarm system can link to other kinds of telecare sensors.

 Carer alert systems

-This is an internal alarm system to alert carers or family members within the property.
+An internal alarm system where you can contact carers or family members in your flat or house.
 This system can link other kinds of devices and sensors.

 Epilepsy monitors